 However, Bernard Jackman’s vision for Rover-Triumph was about to hit the rocks.
 Although like Jaguar, Rover was profitable, it was saddled to the lame Austin-Morris division, which ultimately brought the whole British Leyland edifice crashing down in flames in December 1974.
 The Government agreed to step in and prop up British Leyland while Sir Don Ryder investigated what was to be done about the ailing concern.

 In the interregnum before the Ryder Report was released, another Rover veteran, A.B.
 Smith, now Chairman of the company, retired.
 The question needs to be asked, was the Ryder Report a genuine attempt at solving British Leyland’s problems or a made-to-order fudge designed to please the politicians that commissioned it, like the Widgery Report into the 1972 Bloody Sunday shootings?

-The British Leyland Shop Stewards demanded total nationalization, with workers’ directors occupying one third of the board and the rest of the seats going to government representatives and union approved management specialists.
+The British Leyland Shop Stewards demanded total nationalisation, with workers’ Directors occupying one third of the Board and the rest of the seats going to Government representatives and union-approved management specialists.
 Left-wing Labour MPs blamed the management for lack of investment and demanded worker participation in the running of the company.
 Ryder promptly delivered the latter, and removed a whole strata of management to form the more centralised Leyland Cars under former BLMC Finance Director Derek Whittaker.

 A new direction for Rover

 Like Geoffrey Robinson over at Jaguar, Bernard Jackman found his position was abolished and his services were no longer required.
 Instead of dealing with the root cause of British Leyland’s problems, which was the volume car Austin-Morris division, Ryder instigated a clean sweep of management which removed competent and incompetent alike.